michaelsauter/crane/README.md

 will be completely ignored, so their dependencies will also be excluded (unless they are also required by other non-excluded containers).

+This feature is experimental, which means it can be changed or even removed in every minor version update.

 Apart from excluding containers, it is also possible to limit the target to just one container or group with `--only` (or via `CRANE_ONLY`).
 The flag cannot be repeated.
 Containers outside the targets will not be considered by Crane then.

-Both features are experimental, which means they can be changed or even removed in every minor version update.

 ### Ad hoc commands